- Academic and Author Speakers

 Muna AbuSulayman Speaker Profile

-Secretary General and Executive Director of the Alwaleed Bin Talal Foundation and one of the most influential Muslims in the worldTopics:
+Executive Director of the Alwaleed Bin Talal Foundation

 – Building bridges of understanding between the East and West

-Muna AbuSulayman has enjoyed a cross-discipline career path that has led her to the height of the corporate world where she now runs the Alwaleed Bin Talal Foundation, co-hosts the MBC TV social program ‘Kalam Nawaem’ and is regularly asked to give keynote addresses at educational events.
+For all that, Muna is regularly asked to give keynote addresses at educational, media, social and women events.
 Her childhood involved as much variety as her career with stints in the USA, Malaysia and Saudi Arabia.
 She obtained a B.A. and M.A. in English Literature and is currently studying her Ph.D. in Arab-American Literature.

 Her media career is defined by her relationship with the MBC TV lifestyle program ‘Kalam Nawaem’.
 This highly successful social series has tens of millions of viewers and is known to be one of the most popular Arab programs in the world.

 Ms AbuSulayman’s corporate career developed quickly when she began working with Prince Alwaleed Bin Talal’s Kingdom Holdings Company.
 Her role as the Executive Manager of Strategic Studies and Research Initiatives was novel to say the least.
 Muna asked HRH “to provide me (her) with some executive training as I had no business experience, so I was sent to take a few courses”.
 She believed her real training came from the Prince himself and so taken was he with her ability she took on the task of building the foundation in 2006.
 It is in this role she oversees all global philanthropic projects and its vision for humanitarian assistance.